samhitapn/SOLYNTA_PilotProject/README.md

         http://127.0.0.1:8000/potatoGenome

+ ## Additional instructions

- To see when the database was recently refreshed, please refer the log file in :
+ 1. To see when the database was recently refreshed, please refer the log file in :

         ~/potatoGenome_SolyntaTask/logfile.log
-   Please point the path to the log file by updating the path to a prefered location in the file ```~/potatoGenome_SolyntaTask/potatoGenomTask/settings.py``` in the filename of the LOGGING section
+   Please point the path to the log file by updating the path to a prefered location in the file ```~/potatoGenome_SolyntaTask/potatoGenomTask/settings.py``` in the filename of the LOGGING section.

+ 2. Change the value to ```Entrez.email``` in ```~/potatoGenome_SolyntaTask/potatoGenom/getPotatoGenomes.py``` to provide your own email for reference to NCBI.